Vaibhav-0111/nimbuscart-user-service/README.md

 - **Day 4 — DTO Pattern & Full CRUD.** Introduced `UserRequestDto` and `UserResponseDto` to fully decouple the public API contract from the database entity — the entity is never exposed directly, protecting against future internal fields leaking through the API.
 Validation moved from the entity onto `UserRequestDto`, since input rules are an API concern, not a storage concern.
 Completed full CRUD by adding `PUT` (idempotent update — calling it repeatedly with the same data has the same effect as calling it once) and `DELETE` (returns `204 No Content`, since a successful deletion has nothing meaningful left to return).

 - **Day 5 (Part 1) — Password Security Foundations.** Added `password` and `role` fields to the `User` entity and `UserRequestDto`.
 Introduced `SecurityConfig` with a `BCryptPasswordEncoder` bean, wired into `UserService` via constructor injection, so every password is hashed (salted, one-way) before it ever reaches the database — plain-text passwords are never stored, and the hash itself is never exposed through `UserResponseDto`.
-JWT-based login and route-level security are Part 2, still pending.
+JWT-based login and route-level security are Part 2, still pending.JWT-based login and route-level security are Part 2, still pending.

+- **Day 5 (Part 2) — Login & Token Generation.** Added `JwtUtil` to generate and verify signed JWTs (HMAC-SHA256), and a `POST /api/users/login` endpoint that verifies credentials via `passwordEncoder.matches()` and returns a token on success (`401` otherwise).
+Added `findByEmail` to `UserRepository` as a derived query method.
+Tokens are stateless — the server verifies each one's signature fresh, with nothing stored server-side.
+Enforcing the token on protected routes is Part 3, still pending.

 ## Roadmap

-- **Day 5 (Part 2)** — Generate real JWT tokens on login, verify them via a security filter on every request, and require authentication on `/api/users` routes; add role-based authorization (e.g. only `ADMIN` can delete)
+- **Day 5 (Part 3)** — Add a `JwtAuthFilter` to intercept every request, verify the token from the `Authorization` header, and require authentication on `/api/users` routes; add role-based authorization (e.g. only `ADMIN` can delete)
-- Migrate from H2 to PostgreSQL, with Flyway for versioned schema migrations
+- - Migrate from H2 to PostgreSQL, with Flyway for versioned schema migrations
 - Split into true microservices: Auth Service, Product Service, Order Service
 - Spring Cloud Gateway as a single entry point + Eureka for service discovery
 - Kafka for event-driven communication between services (e.g. order placed → inventory updated → notification sent)